The numbers in the for block work as you probably think they do: the

 it comes with by default to change the way the block repeats.

-What's new to you here, though, is the orange oval with "i
+What's new to you here, though, is the orange oval with "i" in it.

 they are currently on.
 Here's how: